SICKAG/sick_safetyscanners_base/README.md

 #include <sick_safetyscanners/datastructure/CommSettings.h>
 ```

 To setup the driver one has to invoke the constructor and pass a function and the settings for communication.
+The function then will be executed everytime a new scan from the sensor arrives and gives access to the data.

 ```
 sick::datastructure::CommSettings m_communication_settings;